microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 Download the **latest managed solution**(s) from GitHub (https://github.com/microsoft/coe-starter-kit/releases).

-1. > [NOTE!]
-The screenshot below is for reference as to where the managed solution exists under a release.
+1. > [!NOTE] The screenshot below is for reference as to where the managed solution exists under a release.
 The actual version should be the most recent release.

    ![image-20210430150752479](.attachments/SETUPGUIDE/image-20210430150752479.png)